 He took a one year unpaid sabbatical to mourn his mother whose picture he placed on his bedside.

 Accidents or deaths at PWC are covered with the loved ones of the ‘ordinary employee’ receiving between Sh20 million and Sh25 million.
-Families of the high ranking staffers on the hand are entitled to at least Sh50 million.
+Families of the high ranking staffers on the other hand are entitled to at least Sh50 million.

 Suicide, is however not covered.